-The American Museum of Natural History has many exhibits with paleontology and history related subjects.
-Some of these exhibits are: The world's largest dinosaurs, The Great Inca Road, The Hall of Human Origins, and Fossil Hall.
-The museum also offers a handful of summer programs for children.
-Here at the museum children can participate in hands-on activities in the Discovery Room, where they can look for fossils, assemble a life-size dinosaur and more.
-For more information, call 212-769-5100, or visit the museum's Web site at:
+The American Museum of Natural History has many exhibits related to paleontology and history, such as Hall of Vertebrate Origins, Hall of Saurischian Dinosaurs, Hall of Eastern Woodland Indians, and Hall of South American peoples.
+The museum also offers summer programs for children, like the Adventures in Science camp for grades pre-K through 8.
+At the museum, children can participate in hands-on activities in the Discovery Room, where they can look for fossils, assemble a life-size dinosaur and more.
+For more information, call 212-769-5100 or visit the museum's website at: www.amnh.org/.

 The Paleontological Research Institution in Ithaca offers tours, classroom programs, discovery labs, and field trips, along with many special events.
-For more information, call 607-273-6623, or visit its Web site at: http://www.museumoftheearth.org/.
+For more information, call (607) 273-6623, or visit the website at: http://www.museumoftheearth.org/.

-The New York Botanical Garden offers many programs for young explorers, including the Everett Children's Adventure Garden, where kids can romp through outdoor mazes and explore hands-on activities.
+The New York Botanical Garden offers many programs for young explorers, including the Everett Children's Adventure Garden, where kids can romp through outdoor mazes and participate in hands-on activities.
 The museum also hosts many other educational events.
-For more information, visit its Web site at: www.nybg.org or call 718-817-8700.
+For more information, visit: www.nybg.org or call 718-817-8700.

 The American Numismatic Society, the world’s largest numismatic library, has a vast collection of currency from all around the world.
 Exhibits are open five days per week, and you can also attend evening lectures.
 For more information, go to: http://www.numismatics.org/ or call (212) 571-4470.